scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 simplify the analysis pipeline so that scientists can spend less time solving technical computing problems and more time answering scientific questions.
-``cesium`` comes with a number of out-of-the-box feature engineering workflows, such as periodogram analysis, that transforms raw time series data to pull signal from the noise.
+``cesium`` comes with a number of out-of-the-box feature engineering workflows, such as periodogram analysis, that transform raw time series data to pull signal from the noise.
 By also streamlining the process of fitting models and studying relationships within datasets, ``cesium`` allows researchers to iterate rapidly and quickly answer new questions that arise out of previous lines of